TBDSolutions/open404/data/clean/404DataDictionary.md

 ### "Service"
 Lower level groupings of services into multiple types, each falling into one of the "ServiceType" groupings.

-### "FirstofService.Description"
+### "Description"
 The name of the service, taken from the MDCH-generated 404 report.

-### "FirstOfHCPCS.Code"
+### "Code"
-The CPT or HCPCS code for the service described in "FirstofService.Description"
+The CPT or HCPCS code for the service described in "Description".
+For services which only have revenue codes, these are used.

-### "FirstOfModifier"
-The modifier attached to the CPT or HCPCS code.
-Used to differentiate specific sub-types of services.

 ### "Code_Mod"
-A concatenated field of "FirstOfHCPCS.Code" and "FirstOfModifier."
+A concatenated field of "Code" and "Modifier."
 Because there are multiple modifiers for a single code, "Code_Mod" is the most granular specification of the type of service provided.

 ### "Unit_Hours"
 A multiplier to convert all time-based units into a common measurement.
 For example, units which are of the unit type "hour" have a multiplier of 1, while units of the unit type "15 minutes" have a multiplier of 4.